STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Abstract

 \section{Abstract}

 The rapid scaling of large language models (LLMs) has significantly increased GPU memory pressure, which is further aggravated by training optimization techniques such as virtual pipeline and recomputation that disrupt tensor lifespans and introduce considerable memory fragmentation.
-Default GPU memory allocators of popular deep learning frameworks like PyTorch use online strategies without knowledge of tensor lifespans, which can waste up to 43\% of memory and cause out-of-memory errors, rendering optimization techniques ineffective or even unusable.
+Such fragmentation stems from the use of online GPU memory allocators in popular deep learning frameworks like PyTorch, which disregard tensor lifespans.
+As a result, this inefficiency can waste as much as 43\% of memory and trigger out-of-memory errors, undermining the effectiveness of optimization methods.

 To address this, we introduce \system, a GPU memory allocator for deep learning frameworks that reduces fragmentation by exploiting the spatial and temporal regularity in memory allocation behaviors of training workloads. \system introduces a novel paradigm that combines offline planning with online allocation.
 The offline planning leverages spatio-temporal regularities to generate a near-optimal allocation plan, while the online allocation handles complex and dynamic models such as Mixture-of-Experts (MoE).
-Built as a pluggable PyTorch allocator, \system reduces fragmentation ratio on average by 79.2\% (up to 100\%) across both dense and sparse models, with negligible overhead.
-This enables more efficient, high-throughput training configurations and improves performance by up to 32.5\%.
+Built as a pluggable PyTorch memory allocator, \system reduces fragmentation ratio on average by 85.1\% (up to 100\%) across both dense and MoE models, with negligible overhead.
+This enables more efficient, high-throughput training configurations and improves throughput performance by up to 32.5\%.